siejkowski/siejkowski.github.com/_posts/2016-03-21-watch-apps-worth-using.md

 Yet another option is to **control** the activity.
 Pausing and playing music.
 Starting and stopping the sleep tracking.
 Ticking off the task from your daily tasks list.
 As long as the interaction required to control the activity is short,the convenience of performing it on the watch wins.

-The current generation Apple Watch limitations hurt _app-independent_ activities as well.
+The present generation Apple Watch limitations hurt _app-independent_ activities as well.
 Let's say you've just checked the score in a game.
 Your arm goes down, the screen goes black, the app goes to suspension.
 By the time you are back there's a good chance that the displayed data is outdated.
 Sometimes it synchronizes after few seconds, sometimes it gets stuck forever.
 Some notifications never make it to the watch.
 Those limitations, however, are likely to be fixed in upcoming software and hardware releases.
 They are not inherent to the watch form.

 ## How does it compare with David Smiths's insights?